 Every time your CPU makes a decision, it stores a cheat sheet in the RAM.
 The next time it needs to make the same decision, it uses that cheat sheet to perform the task more efficiently.
 This means that the stronger your RAM, the stronger your machine will run and the smoother your experience will be.

-For modern gaming, you should be looking at a minimum of 8GB of DDR4 RAM for a smooth experience, and if you can fork out for 10+, you will definitely not regret it.
+You should be looking at a minimum of 8GB of DDR4 RAM for smooth gaming, and if you can fork out for 10+, you will definitely not regret it.

 There are two types of storage used for computing, HDD and SSD.